armin-fx/BandedScad/doc/object.md

 #### edge_fillet_plane_to [^][contents]
 [edge_fillet_plane_to]: #edge_fillet_plane_to-
 Creates a profile of a chamfered edge as 2D object from data.
 This can directly set on 2D edges.
 It needs the point from the edge and the points of both sides outgoing from edge.

+_Arguments:_
 ```OpenSCAD
 edge_fillet_plane_to (origin, point1, point2, r, type, extra, directed)
 ```